America has many cities with culture, energy, and history. Some of these places also face serious crime problems.

 Philadelphia’s been dealing with high crime for a long time, and shootings and robberies are still major problems in neighborhoods like Kensington and North Philly.
 Drug trafficking and the huge economic gap between rich and poor areas fuel a lot of the violence.

-That said, Philly’s got incredible history.
-The Liberty Bell, Independence Hall, these are iconic landmarks.
-You can enjoy the city safely if you stay away from the areas everyone knows are dangerous and keep your valuables out of sight.
+That said, Philly has an incredible history.
+The Liberty Bell and Independence Hall are iconic landmarks.
+You can enjoy the city safely if you avoid the areas everyone knows are dangerous and keep your valuables out of sight.

 15. Albuquerque, New Mexico